MicrosoftDocs/dynamics365smb-docs/business-central/SRB/glossary.md

 # Glossary

-The most important DYCE terms can be looked up in this glossary.
+The most important terms can be looked up in this glossary.

 ## A
 * **Additional Service Commitments** <br/> Service Commitments that can be selected in addition to the standard Service Commitments.